curriculr/curriculr/README.md

 - **Internationalized**: It comes out of the box with support for two locales `en` (English) and `ar` (Arabic); and other locales can easily be added.

-- **Multi-tenant**: Tenants, which are called accounts (not to be confused with user accounts) are identified by subdomains and are completely separate from one another.
+- **Multi-tenant**: Tenants, which are called accounts (not to be confused with user accounts) are identified by sub-domains and are completely separate from one another.
 Each account (tenant) acts as if it is a separate site with its own configuration, courses, users and theme.

 - **Themeable**: It supports themes and theme inheritance.
 Adding a new theme can be as easy as providing a name and changing a few CSS style classes.